jruble79/notes-app/README.md

         - Display the date type back to the user
 6. Analyze text and display information about it.
     - As a user types a note, the function countItems displays either the current word or character count.
+7. Application must have a responsive design.
+    - The project is built mobile-first and scales to a tablet/desktop configuration at 700px.